+Egg-laying hens spend every minute packed in feces-filled cages.
+The cages are so small, hens can barely turn around and cannot spread their wings.
 Chickens raised for meat spend their lives packed in massive warehouses.
-Bred to grow extremely fast, by the time they are one month old it is painful for many of them to walk.
+Bred to grow extremely fast, by the time they are one month old it's painful for many of them to walk.
 The ammonia from their own waste is so concentrated it burns their skin and lungs.
 When chickens get sick, they can be clubbed on the head with a metal rod or left to suffer to death.
 At the slaughterhouse, they are electrically paralyzed before having their throats cut.
 If they avoid the blade, as many birds do, they will drown in a tank of scalding hot water.